MarcelloMello2/Delphi-Unit-Dependency-Scanner/README.md

 ## Source

-This project was originally developen by Paul Spencer Thornton and the repository was cloned from [norgepaul/DUDS](https://github.com/norgepaul/DUDS).
+This project was originally developed by Paul Spencer Thornton and the repository was cloned from [norgepaul/DUDS](https://github.com/norgepaul/DUDS).
 For more history, see there.

 ## Parsing & Compiler Switches